Healthy Homes Assessment Grenada Village

 Insulation Grenada Village

-The "R" stands for thermal resistance, and is a measure of how well insulation is able to resist heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" signifies thermal resistance, and is a gauge of how well insulation withstands heat flow.
+The more high the R-value, more effective the insulation.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3

 Learn more about the Healthy Homes insulation quality.